winterop-com/servicekit/ROADMAP.md

 - **Deployment**: Docker-ready with complete documentation
 - **Ready for**: Caching integration (Phase 2.2)

-See `examples/vega_visualization/README.md` for usage examples.
+See `docs/guides/dataframe.md` and `examples/dataframe_usage/README.md` for usage examples.

 ---